ecs-vlc/COMP6248/docs/coursework.md

 ## Useful Resources
 If you need computational resources:

+* You can use the [ECS GPU compute service](https://sotonproduction.service-now.com/serviceportal?id=kb_article_view&sys_kb_id=31c11542dbad7b408ab945403996198d) for access to single RTX2070s overnight and at weekends.
+* You have access to a GPU server with 4 GTX 1080Ti GPUs built for this module: [Usage Information](server.html) and [more info](https://sotonproduction.service-now.com/serviceportal?id=kb_article_view&sys_kb_id=d7e0bb37db4a6b008ab9454039961957)
 * Google colab has GPU and TPU support in a Jupyter environment: https://colab.research.google.com
 * You should be able to get $300 of Google Cloud Credits here: https://cloud.google.com/free/
-* You have access to a GPU server built for this module: [Usage Information](server.html)

 ## Questions
 If you have any problems/questions then [email](mailto:jsh2@ecs.soton.ac.uk) or speak to [Jon](http://ecs.soton.ac.uk/people/jsh2) in his office or after the lectures.